amyjko/critically-conscious-computing/chapters/abstractions.md

   return 5 * x + 2
 `The same line as above.

 Just as with the formula above, this function takes any value `x` and returns it times `5`, plus `2`.
 Computing, however, expanded the notion of a function to also include *names*, to help give more meaningful, human readable descriptions of what input is being provided and what output is being computed.
-The function above allows a programmer to call a function by name; for example, the Python code `y(3)`python means “_call the function y with the value 3, execute it, and then obtain the value it returns_”.
+The function above allows a programmer to call a function by name; for example, the Python code `y(3)`python means "_call the function y with the value 3, execute it, and then obtain the value it returns_".
 In this case, this would mean finding the function named `y`, setting a variable `x` to the value provided, `3`, getting the value of `x` and multiplying it by `5`, adding `2` to the result, and then returning the value to whatever part of the program that called the function `y`.
 This process is therefore unlike functions in math in many ways: we can give functions names that are more than just a single letter; we can use functions anywhere in a program where they are defined, and we can reuse functions throughout a program, to avoid having to write the same code multiple times.

 Functions in programs can have more than one input.
 We call each of these named inputs *arguments*.
 For example, consider this Python function, which has to arguments:

 `python
 def isEligibleToVote(age, citizenship):
-    return age >= 18 and citizenship == “US”
+    return age >= 18 and citizenship == "US"
 `

 These two arguments, `age` and `citizenship`, are used to compute a Boolean `True` or `False` value as to whether someone is eligible to vote.
-We would call it by writing the Python code `eligibleToVote(12, “Canada”)`python, which would return the value `False`.
+We would call it by writing the Python code `eligibleToVote(12, "Canada")`python, which would return the value `False`.
 While this might look quite different from the mathematical function above, we could write it in a more mathematical syntax:

 The inputs given to a function’s arguments can come from anywhere, but it’s critical to note that it is the _values_ that are passed to functions, not the containers that store those values.
 For example, consider this program:

 `python
 age = 20
-citizenship = “Pakistan”
+citizenship = "Pakistan"
 isEligibleToVote(age, citizenship) # Returns False
 `